spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 #### Memo Akeneo to Base - Product - Set Product Properties transformer

-*Memo Akeneo to Base - Product - Set Product Properties* is the optional transformer that processes all properties that you select for import from Akeneo.
+*Memo Akeneo to Base - Product - Set Product Properties* is the optional transformer that processes all properties that you select to import from Akeneo.
 The product properties handled by this transformer are called product attributes in Akeneo.

 To configure this transformer, do the following:

 1. In *Locale*, set the locale where you want to import product properties.
 For example, `en_US`.
-2. Optional: In *Properties*, specify the product properties in Akeneo that you want to import as product attributes to SCCOS.
+2. Optional: In *Properties*, specify the product properties in Akeneo that you want to import as product attributes into SCCOS.
 For example, `color`.
 If you don't specify any properties, no properties are imported.

 ![memo-akeneo-to-base-product-set-product-properties-transformer](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-spryker/memo-akeneo-to-base-product-set-product-properties-transformer.png)

 {% info_block infoBox "Super attributes" %}

-Keep in mind that even though you specify the attributes for import in this entity transformer, you specify the super attributes in the [Memo Base to Spryker - Product - Akeneo Preprocessor](#memo-base-to-spryker---product---akeneo-preprocessor) transformer.
+Keep in mind that even though you specify the attributes to import in this entity transformer, you specify the super attributes in the [Memo Base to Spryker - Product - Akeneo Preprocessor](#memo-base-to-spryker---product---akeneo-preprocessor) transformer.

 {% endinfo_block %}